West Virginia Court Records

 Are all Juvenile Criminal Court Records open to the Public?

-In accordance with West Virginia State Code Chapter 49 Article 5, juvenile court records are considered confidential and thus not open to the public.
+Under West Virginia State Code (Chapter 49 Article 5), juvenile court records are considered confidential and thus not open to the public.
 However, this law makes provision for certain situations where these records may be disclosed such as, but not limited to, cases in which a juvenile has been charged with an offense which involves violence against another person, possession of a deadly weapon and/or possession and delivery of a controlled substance.

 What Records are Automatically Sealed by West Virginia Statute?